All Products

 Background information

-You may use both transactional and analytical queries when using PolarDB for PostgreSQL.
+You may have both transactional and analytical queries when using PolarDB for PostgreSQL.
 You may expect the databases to process highly concurrent transactional requests during work day hours and perform analytical tasks to generate reports at night when transactional traffic decreases and workloads are low.
 This still does not maximize the utilization of idle resources.
-Before ePQ is supported, PolarDB for PostgreSQL faces two major challenges when it processes complex analytical queries.
+PolarDB for PostgreSQL encounters two major challenges when processing complex analytical queries:

 • On native PostgreSQL, a SQL statement can only be executed on a single node.
-No matter in the serial or parallel execution mode, computing resources of other nodes such as CPU and memory cannot be employed.
-To speed up a single query, you can only scale up a node but cannot scale out the cluster.
+No matter in the serial or parallel execution mode, computing resources of other nodes, such as CPU and memory resources, cannot be used for the execution.
+To speed up a single query, you can perform only a scale-up but not a scale-out.

 • PolarDB for PostgreSQL is built on top of a storage pool that theoretically delivers unlimited I/O throughput.
 On native PostgreSQL, however, a SQL statement can only be executed on a single node.
 Due to the limits on the CPU and memory of a single node, the I/O throughput of the storage cannot be fully utilized.

-The following figure shows the challenges of native PostgreSQL.Challenges
+The following figure shows the challenges of native PostgreSQL.挑战

-To overcome these challenges, PolarDB for PostgreSQL supports the ePQ feature.
+To overcome these challenges, PolarDB for PostgreSQL provides the ePQ feature.
 Three major HTAP solutions are offered in the industry:

 • Transactional and analytical queries use completely isolated storage and computing resources.